When to Visit Rarotonga, Aitutaki and the Cook Islands

 I.e. When is the Peak, Shoulder and Off-Season in Rarotonga and the Cook Islands?

-In terms of the tourist seasons, Rarotonga and the Cook Islands experience three: a high season, a low season and shoulder seasons in between.
+In terms of tourist seasons, Rarotonga and the Cook Islands experience three distinct seasons: a high season, a low season, and shoulder seasons in between.

 Low Season (January – March)

-Weather plays a huge role in many of our minds for determining the best time to visit the Cook Islands.
+Weather plays a significant role in many people’s minds in determining the best time to visit the Cook Islands.
 There are two seasons you need to be aware of: the dry/winter season (April to November) and the wet/summer season (December to March).

 January Weather